Update on 17 Jan, 2023

 There are two stages of the Exam:

-Different courses are available for becoming a pilot after 12th in India, there are different institutions that provide different training programs for becoming a pilot.
+Different courses are available for becoming a Pilot Course after 12th in India, there are different institutions that provide different training programs for becoming a pilot.
 You can pursue your dream by enrolling in any of the training programs among them.

 Student Pilot License: The Student Pilot License training course is for 6 months.